Cuban Revolutionary Armed Forces: History

 The Cuban Army in its original form was first established in 1868 by Cuban revolutionaries during the Ten Years' War.
 It joined the Allies in the World War I in April 1917 and supplied sugar to several countries, mainly the United States of America.
-Was involved in the Battle of the Caribbean during World War II when it was part of the Allies supported by the United States.
-After the Cuban Revolution had overthrown Fulgencio Batista's government, the Cuban Rebel Army under Fidel Castro's leadership was reorganized into the current armed forces of Cuba.
+It was involved in the Battle of the Caribbean during World War II when it was part of the Allies supported by the United States.
+After the Cuban Revolution overthrew Fulgencio Batista's government, the Cuban Rebel Army under Fidel Castro's leadership was reorganized into the current armed forces of Cuba.

 During the Cold War, the Soviet Union granted both military and financial aid to Cuba.
 From 1966 until the late 1980s, Soviet Government military assistance enabled Cuba to upgrade its military capabilities to number one in Latin America and project power abroad.
 The first Cuban military mission in Africa was established in Ghana in 1961.
 Cuba's military forces appeared in Algeria, in 1963, when a military medical brigade came to support the government.
-Since the 1960s, Cuba sent military forces to African and Arab countries – Syria in 1973, Ethiopia in 1978, Angola from 1975 to 1989, and Nicaragua and El Salvador during the 1980s.
+In 1966 and 1967 little forces of Cuba landed in Venezuelan coast to support leftist guerilla of the FALN.
+Since the 1960s, Cuba sent military forces to African and Arab countries – Syria in 1973, Ethiopia in 1978, Angola from 1975 to 1989, and Nicaragua, El Salvador and reportedly Afghanistan during the 1980s.
 The tonnage of Soviet military deliveries to Cuba throughout most of the 1980s exceeded deliveries in any year since the military build-up during the 1962 Cuban Missile Crisis.
+According to an Afghan Army defector and the Mujahideen, Cuban forces were present in 1981 during the Soviet–Afghan War and were described as "big and black and shout very loudly when they fight.
+Unlike the Russians, they were not afraid to attack us in the open."